- Current political and economic issues succinctly explained.

 When compared with the critical support to Ukraine from other countries, the size of U.S. aid stands out.

-However, some European governments, such as Norway, Latvia, and Estonia, are making far larger financial contributions to Ukraine relative to the size of their own economies.
+However, many European governments are making larger financial contributions to Ukraine relative to the size of their economies.